 - Pregnant/breastfeeding women 90 micrograms

-An article published by John Hopkins Medicine references various studies in which vitamin supplements have been shown to have a negligible effect on the health of the participants.
-They recommend eating a balanced diet, maintaining a healthy weight, and minimizing the sodium, sugar, trans fats, and saturated fats that you eat to best care for your health.
+An article published by Johns Hopkins Medicine, based in the United States, references various studies in which vitamin supplements have been shown to have a negligible effect on the health of the participants.
+They recommend eating a balanced diet, maintaining a healthy weight, and minimising the sodium, sugar, trans fats, and saturated fats that you eat to best care for your health.

 The Mayo Clinic echoes the sentiment, recommending vitamin supplements only if you can't get certain vitamins in your regular diet.
 For instance, if you're a vegan or vegetarian, you may not get enough vitamin K2 without eating any meats or cheeses.
 Some medical conditions may require vitamin supplements if you aren't able to absorb enough nutrients naturally.